kids

 "Some of my friends don't have any siblings, so they want to know what it's like.
 It's nice to have someone to play with, but it can be overwhelming at times," he said.

-This article was originally published on January 9, 2020, and was updated in August 2024 with new information.
+This article was originally published on January 9, 2020, and has since been updated with new information.

 00:00 / ???